YumekaMengjiaLYU/RBC/PennLINC/Refacer/README.md

     -mode_reface \
     -prefix /home/sub-1867827374_ses-PNC1_rec-refaced_T1w.nii.gz
 ```
-And then upload the data to the project with the Flywheel CLI:
+And then upload the data to the project with the Flywheel CLI.
+Note that we recommend creating and uploading the data to a project container named `RBC_<YOURDATASETNAME>`, e.g. `RBC_PNC`:
 ```
-fw import bids --debug --project ReproBrainChart bids_dir/ bbl
+fw import bids --debug --project RBC_<YOURDATASETNAME> bids_dir/ bbl
 ```
-This method *does* replace existing NIfTI's that have the same name.

-You'll then need to delete the old face-on data manually, for e.g. with the Flywheel SDK.